OpenEvalProject/evals/manuscripts/elife-85751/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03q8dnn23 Department of Neuroscience, City University of Hong Kong Hong Kong SAR China
+1. Department of Neuroscience, City University of Hong Kong Hong Kong SAR China ([ROR:03q8dnn23](https://ror.org/03q8dnn23))
-2. https://ror.org/03q8dnn23 Department of Biomedical Sciences, City University of Hong Kong Hong Kong SAR China
+2. Department of Biomedical Sciences, City University of Hong Kong Hong Kong SAR China ([ROR:03q8dnn23](https://ror.org/03q8dnn23))
-3. https://ror.org/034t30j35 Centre for Regenerative Medicine and Health, Hong Kong Institute of Science & Innovation, Chinese Academy of Sciences Hong Kong SAR China
+3. Centre for Regenerative Medicine and Health, Hong Kong Institute of Science & Innovation, Chinese Academy of Sciences Hong Kong SAR China ([ROR:034t30j35](https://ror.org/034t30j35))
-4. https://ror.org/02zhqgq86 Centre for Biosystems, Neuroscience, and Nanotechnology, City University of Hong Kong Hong Kong SAR China
+4. Centre for Biosystems, Neuroscience, and Nanotechnology, City University of Hong Kong Hong Kong SAR China ([ROR:02zhqgq86](https://ror.org/02zhqgq86))

 † Corresponding author

 ## Abstract

 Astrocyte-derived L-lactate was shown to confer beneficial effects on synaptic plasticity and cognitive functions.
-However, how astrocytic G i signaling in the anterior cingulate cortex (ACC) modulates L-lactate levels and schema memory is not clear.
-Here, using chemogenetic approach and well-established behavioral paradigm, we demonstrate that astrocytic G i pathway activation in the ACC causes significant impairments in flavor-place paired associates (PAs) learning, schema formation, and PA memory retrieval in rats.
+However, how astrocytic Gi signaling in the anterior cingulate cortex (ACC) modulates L-lactate levels and schema memory is not clear.
+Here, using chemogenetic approach and well-established behavioral paradigm, we demonstrate that astrocytic Gi pathway activation in the ACC causes significant impairments in flavor-place paired associates (PAs) learning, schema formation, and PA memory retrieval in rats.
 It also impairs new PA learning even if a prior associative schema exists.
-These impairments are mediated by decreased L-lactate in the ACC due to astrocytic G i activation.
+These impairments are mediated by decreased L-lactate in the ACC due to astrocytic Gi activation.
 Concurrent exogenous L-lactate administration bilaterally into the ACC rescues these impairments.
-Furthermore, we show that the impaired schema memory formation is associated with a decreased neuronal mitochondrial biogenesis caused by decreased L-lactate level in the ACC upon astrocytic G i activation.
+Furthermore, we show that the impaired schema memory formation is associated with a decreased neuronal mitochondrial biogenesis caused by decreased L-lactate level in the ACC upon astrocytic Gi activation.
 Our study also reveals that L-lactate-mediated mitochondrial biogenesis is dependent on monocarboxylate transporter 2 (MCT2) and NMDA receptor activity – discovering a previously unrecognized signaling role of L-lactate.
 These findings expand our understanding of the role of astrocytes and L-lactate in the brain functions.

 ## Introduction